greg-ogs/SpatialF_cnncontroller/README.md

 applications such as **interferometry** and **holography**, which demand high precision and stability.
 The system combines **machine learning** and **control theory** approaches to significantly reduce alignment times while ensuring fine-tuned accuracy.
 A **Convolutional Neural Network (CNN)** is used for **coarse adjustments** by analyzing real-time image data from connected cameras and making quick, general adjustments to the laser alignment in the X-Y-Z plane.
-This is supplemented by a traditional **PID (Proportional-Integral-Derivative) controller**, which performs **fine adjustments** to optimize the alignment further.

 # Understanding CNN (Convolutional Neural Network) for Optical Alignments
 A **Convolutional Neural Network (CNN)** is a class of deep learning models widely used for recognizing patterns in data,